apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 right fit for your problem, full stop.
 For other use cases, here are some
 guidelines:

-Flume is designed to transport and ingest regularly generated event data over relatively stable, potentially complex topologies.
+Flume is designed to transport and ingest regularly-generated event data over relatively stable, potentially complex topologies.
 The notion of "event data" is very broadly defined.
 To Flume, an event is just a generic blob of bytes.
-There are some limitations on how large an event can be - for instance, it cannot be larger than you can store in memory or on disk on a single machine - but in practice flume events can be everything from textual log entries to image files.
+There are some limitations on how large an event can be - for instance, it cannot be larger than what you can store in memory or on disk on a single machine - but in practice, flume events can be everything from textual log entries to image files.
 The key property of an event  is that they are generated in a continuous, streaming fashion.
 If your data is not regularly generated (i.e. you are trying to do a single bulk load of data into a Hadoop cluster)